 - 5.7.
 You can only spend the grant on eligible expenditure items that directly support the project and in accordance with any additional special conditions in the grant agreement. - 5.8.
-Eligible expenditure items are: - personnel, which may include expert services of a third party if the services are directly related to and essential for the project.
-Such services include, but are not limited to: - i. language translation services, transcribing services; - ii. purchase of bibliographical or archival material (electronic or hard copy); and - iii. data collection and analysis services; - travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation, not exceeding an average of \$20,000 per year of the project.
-Travel costs related to c. and e. vii. are not counted towards the average of \$20,000 per year limit detailed here;
+Eligible expenditure items are: - a. personnel, which may include: - i. salary support for personnel who perform research or activities that support the research, for example research associates and assistants, a Manager, technicians and laboratory attendants but excluding the Director, CIs and PIs.
+Salary support must be at an appropriate level, including 30 per cent on-costs, at the employing organisation; - ii. stipends for HDR students, at an appropriate level for the Eligible Organisation, but not less than the level indicated on the salaries and stipends page of the ARC website; - iii. expert services of a third party if the services are directly related to and essential for the project.
+Such services include, but are not limited to: - language translation services, transcribing services; - purchase of bibliographical or archival material (electronic or hard copy); and - data collection and analysis services; - travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation, not exceeding an average of \$20,000 per year of the project.
+Travel costs related to c. and e. vii. are not counted towards the average of \$20,000 per year limit detailed here; - expenditure on field research essential to the project, including technical and logistical support, travel expenses (including accommodation, meals and incidental costs); - d. equipment (and its maintenance) and consumables essential for the project.
+Funding will not be provided for equipment or consumables that are considered to be for broad general use; and - e. other, which may include: - i. access to national and international research and infrastructure facilities including specialist archives, collections and databases;

-- expenditure on field research essential to the project, including technical and logistical support, travel expenses (including accommodation, meals and incidental costs); - d. equipment (and its maintenance) and consumables essential for the project.
-Funding will not be provided for equipment or consumables that are considered to be for broad general use; and - e. other, which may include: - i. access to national and international research and infrastructure facilities including specialist archives, collections and databases; - ii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iii. publication and dissemination of project research outputs and outreach activity costs; - iv. specialised computer equipment and software essential to the project; - v. web hosting and web development specific to the project; - vi. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - vii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project. - 5.9.
+- ii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iii. publication and dissemination of project research outputs and outreach activity costs; - iv. specialised computer equipment and software essential to the project; - v. web hosting and web development specific to the project; - vi. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - vii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project. - 5.9.
 The Research Hubs and Training Centres grant opportunities include specific budget items for salary support, stipends and/or teaching relief as stated in Parts A and B of these grant guidelines.